nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 This was a dry-run (flag -n).
 The order of jobs does not reflect the order of execution.
 ```

+Notice it now says that "Conda environment envs/fastqc.yaml will be created.".
+Now the software our workflow uses will be automatically installed!

 ```diff
 # Run again
 - snakemake --cores 8